Adroiti/docs-for-code-review-tools/Pylint-multiple-statements.md

-Pattern: Avoid multiple statements on a single line
+Pattern: Multiple statements in one line

 Issue: -